In front-end systems, “state management” is very important.

 }

-When executed, the initial data will be displayed as shown below.
+When executed, the initial data is displayed as follows.

-We hope this article helps you understand Riverpod a bit better.
-Thank you for reading!
+I hope this article helps you understand Riverpod even a little.